-We hope that we could answer most of your questions in our edX vs Coursera review.
+We hope that we can answer most of your questions in our edX vs Coursera review.
 In conclusion, edX and Coursera offer distinct advantages in comparison to traditional educational institutions.
-Regardless of which one you choose—one of them being that every course is 100% tailored to your convenience.
+Regardless of which one you choose—one of them is that every course is 100% tailored to your convenience.
 You decide when you want to begin and when you want to end.
-At a regular university, you would have to adjust based on semester times if the courses available.
+At a regular university, you would have to adjust based on semester times if the courses are available.

 Another advantage is that the internet is everywhere and makes online learning available at any time.
 Therefore, so are your courses.
 You no longer need to move to a different city or cancel your vacation plans to get to campus on time.
 Your coursework goes where you go.
 Be it a comfy couch at home or a beach in Hawaii.